erelsgl/limdu/README.md

 ## Cross-validation

-	var dataset = [ ... ];
+	// create a dataset with a lot of input-output pairs: var dataset = [ ... ];

-	var numOfFolds = 5; // for k-fold cross-validation
+	// Decide how many folds you want in your   k-fold cross-validation: var numOfFolds = 5;

-	// Define the type of classifier that we want to test: var IntentClassifier = limdu.classifiers.EnhancedClassifier.bind(0, {
+	// Define the type of classifier that you want to test: var IntentClassifier = limdu.classifiers.EnhancedClassifier.bind(0, {
 		classifierType: limdu.classifiers.multilabel.BinaryRelevance.bind(0, {
 			binaryClassifierType: limdu.classifiers.Winnow.bind(0, {retrain_count: 10})